franckXu/blog-1/_sources/2017/12/10/binary-relations.rst.txt

 an edge from ``x`` to ``y``, the same edge exists from ``y`` to ``x``, in other words, if ``x ~ y`` then ``y ~ x``.

-The *is in the subtree rooted at* realtion above is also antisymmetric: if for a pair of nodes we can say ``x`` is in the subtree rooted at ``y`` and also ``y`` is in the subtree rooted at ``x``, it's obvious that both ``x`` and ``y`` are, in fact, the root of the subtree, thus ``x ~ y``.
+The *is in the subtree rooted at* relation above is also antisymmetric: if for a pair of nodes we can say ``x`` is in the subtree rooted at ``y`` and also ``y`` is in the subtree rooted at ``x``, it's obvious that both ``x`` and ``y`` are, in fact, the root of the subtree, thus ``x ~ y``.